How to Choose the Best Employee-Driven Ideas to Invest in

 4. Desirability

-Using the above blueprint will put you on the right path, but the decisions will still rely on the opinions of decision-makers.
-While you don’t want employees to feel like they have to jump through multiple hoops just to have their voice heard, you will want several people to judge whether an innovation is worthwhile.
-A committee including your chief strategy officer, data officer, director, and head of innovations is advised.
+Using the above blueprint will put you on the right path, but the decisions will still rely on decision-makers and leaders in your organization.
+While you don’t want employees to feel like they have to jump through multiple hoops just to have their voice heard, you will want several steps in place to ensure that investing in your ideas is worthwhile and that so-called 'zombie ideas' are avoided at all costs.

+A helpful tip is to put together a committee including different leaders across the organization e.g. the chief strategy officer, data officer, director, and head of innovation, to evaluate incoming ideas based on the above criteria.
+Depending on the specific needs of your organization, you can assign different degrees of importance to the criteria.
 When starting out, a low threshold is advised.
 As more ideas are presented, you can increase the threshold so that the quality of the innovations you pursue will improve.

 Contact us today